Newton numbers, vanishing polytopes and algebraic degrees: Manifestations of the Newton numbers

 \subsubsection{Euler obstructions of sets}

-Let us recall the formula for the number of points of zero-dimensional critical complete intersections from \cite[Lemma 2.50]{Es17}.
+Let us recall the formula for the number of points of zero-dimensional critical complete intersections from \cite[Lemma 2.50]{Es18}.
 First, we recall the Euler obstructions of toric varieties from \cite{MT11} (for an introduction to the toric varieties see e.g. \cite{Ful}).
-Euler obstructions were introduced in \cite{Mcp74} in order to construct characteristic classes of singular complex algebraic varieties.
+Euler obstructions were introduced in \cite{Mcp74} for constructing characteristic classes of singular complex algebraic varieties.
 We use the notations from \cite[Section 1.5]{Es10}.

 \begin{definition} A subset $\As'\subset \As\subset\Z^k$ is called a \textbf{face} of $\As$, if it can be represented as the intersection of $\As$ with a face of the convex hull of $\As$.
 The \textbf{dimension} $\dim \As$ of $\As$ is the dimension of its convex hull. \end{definition}